Racial achievement gap in the United States: Resources for poor school districts

 Another explanation to address this educational gap is the lack of resources attainable by certain groups of students.
 A study found that there is a need for financial literacy for students enrolled in colleges and universities.
 Specifically, there is a need for student knowledge about loans, budgeting, and time requirements for degree completion.
 Focus group results in the same study concluded that students in search of financial aid information believe that there will be a lack of understanding among advisors and staff regarding minority student's cultural/identity based circumstances.
 As a result of this belief, many students rather just not seek any services.

 On the high school level, a report finds that the more people of color enrolled at any particular school, the less likely that the school offers any computer science courses whatsoever.
 Nationwide economics indicate 1.3 million new jobs in the tech industry by 2022.
 Meanwhile, African Americans and Latinos only make up about 5 percent of the technical work force.

 Supplemental funding for targeted disadvantaged school districts in Ohio showed a reduction in performance gaps between disadvantaged districts and other districts.
-Supplementing state funds for the districts with higher amount of disadvantaged students produced benefits in the form of student achievement.
+Supplementing state funds for the districts with higher numbers of disadvantaged students produced benefits in the form of student achievement.
 IDAs, or individual development account initiatives, introduced in the 1990s to address poverty, were based on the belief that poor families should have access to asset development in order to break the cycle of poverty.
 As of now the main focus of most IDAs is on home ownership or starting small businesses.
 There has been a push for partnerships between community agencies and higher education institutions that would offer IDAs to encourage lower income individuals to turn towards higher education.